This post may contain affiliate links. Please read our disclosure policy.

 - salt

+You can also use this basic brownie recipe to make Brownie Bites.
 Simply spoon the brownie batter into grease mini muffin tins, filling them about 1/2 full.
-Then bake for about 12 minutes or so until set.
-I have a great recipe for Smores Brownie Bites or Buckeye Brownie Bites.
+Bake for about 12 minutes or so until set.

 How to Make Brownies with Cocoa Powder